-Temperature increases may have a direct impact on reproductive success and survival for some species, although this relationship may be mediated by unidentified factors such as prey availability.
-Examples include a strong relationship between Southern Right Whale calving success and temperature (Simmonds & Isaac 2007), and a link between warmer temperatures and low mortality in Bottlenose Dolphins observed in the northern Gulf of Mexico (Meager & Limpus 2014).
+Temperature increases may have a direct impact on reproductive success for some species, although this relationship may be mediated by unidentified factors such as prey availability.
+Examples include a strong relationship between Southern Right Whale calving success and temperature (Simmonds & Isaac 2007) and a link between warmer temperatures and low mortality in Bottlenose Dolphins observed in the northern Gulf of Mexico (Meager & Limpus 2014).

-Marine mammals reliant on upwelling boundary currents (e.g. Rorqual Whales: López & Methion 2019) are likely to be particularly vulnerable to climate change (Nelms et al. 2021).
+Marine mammals reliant on upwelling boundary currents (e.g. rorqual whales; López & Methion 2019) are likely to be particularly vulnerable to climate change (Nelms et al. 2021).

-10.2.2 Reduced sea ice extent
+12.2.2 Reduced sea ice extent

-Sea ice decline and increased variability in cover in response to climate change will generally negatively impact on population size for species associated with sea ice, and may accelerate the poleward range expansion in species associated with open water (high confidence).
+Sea ice decline and increased variability in cover in response to climate change will generally negatively impact on population size for species associated with sea ice, but may accelerate the pole-ward range expansion in species associated with open water.
+(HIGH CONFIDENCE)

-Sea ice declines are particularly detrimental to population sizes (Stirling & Parkinson 2006; Bromaghin et al. 2021), survival (Molnár et al. 2010, 2020), body condition (Derocher et al. 2004; Stirling & Parkinson 2006) and reproductive success (Peacock et al. 2011) of Polar Bears (see case study on page 76).
-Their main prey, seals, rely on sea ice for breeding, and so declines in (mostly non-migratory) seal populations due to sea ice retreat leads to a reduction in the area of suitable hunting habitat (Bromaghin et al. 2015), causing bears to undertake increasingly long migrations compromising their survival (Pagano & Williams 2021).
-Polar Bears are extremely vulnerable to climate change due to sea ice decline reducing hunting habitat.
-Many subpopulations are likely to become extinct over the next few decades (Castro de la Guardia et al. 2013).
-Some models predict almost complete extinction by 2100 (Hunter et al. 2010; Molnár et al. 2020).
+Sea ice declines are particularly detrimental to population sizes (Stirling & Parkinson 2006; Bromaghin et al. 2021), survival (Molnár et al. 2010; 2020), body condition (Derocher et al. 2004; Stirling & Parkinson 2006) and reproductive success (Peacock et al. 2011) of Polar Bears.
+Their main prey, seals, rely on sea ice for breeding, so declines in (mostly non-migratory) seal populations have been observed and reductions in the areas of suitable hunting habitat (Bromaghin et al. 2015) have led bears to undertake increasingly long migrations compromising their survival (Pagano & Williams 2021).

 Sea ice declines have a mixed impact on krill.
-Declines may increase primary productivity in some areas, increasing both food density and the seasonal availability of food for species that feed on krill (Simmonds & Isaac 2007; Laidre et al. 2008; Tulloch et al. 2019).
-This has positive impacts on some species (e.g. Arctic Bowhead Whale population growth and better body condition may be linked to low summer sea ice: Laidre et al. 2008; George et al. 2015).
-In contrast, in other areas, sea ice declines were linked to declines in abundance of krill (Truchon et al. 2013) and other prey species; for example, the density and distribution of Arctic Cod are predicted to decline due to sea ice reduction (Steiner et al. 2019).
+Declines may increase primary productivity in some areas, increasing both food density and the seasonal availability of food for those that feed on krill (Laidre et al. 2008; Simmonds & Isaac 2007; Tulloch et al. 2019).
+This has benefitted some species (e.g. arctic Bowhead Whale population growth and better body condition may be linked to low summer sea ice: George et al. 2015; Laidre et al. 2008).
+In contrast, in other areas, sea ice declines were linked to declines in abundance of krill (Truchon et al. 2013) and other prey species, for example, the density and distribution of Arctic Cod are predicted to decline due to sea ice reduction (Steiner et al. 2019).